Understanding in Mediation: The Holy Grail in Family Law

 Maes reiterates that the problem stated in the conference is that most lawyers in this province do not take the time to get to know the family, therefore they do not take the time to understand the need in coming up with a fair solution.

 Continued conflict invariably harms the children.
 They are not immune to the negative energy, even when the parents don’t discuss the issues around them.
 This raises cortisol levels.
 When these levels are sustained, they can harm the physical brain.
-This can translate into behavioural problems down the road.
+This can translate into behavioral problems down the road.
 In extreme cases, a borderline personality disorder may emerge.

 Maes repeats the same phrase to the office throughout her speech, stating that “fairness is the Holy Grail in family law”.
 Fair to Maes is a solution that respects underlying interests as they pertain to the clients and their families while minimizing wealth erosion and protecting the children.

 Mediation Offers a Better Solution

 Mediation is about driving resolution, not fostering conflict.
 Whereas litigation is about prolonging the battle to make the most in billable hours, mediation is about providing a mutually-agreed upon result for both parties.

 The mediator is an unbiased party, meaning there will be no favoritism.
 They simply guide the process along, helping both parties to navigate the conflict.
 Depending on the type of mediation, some will come to a decision for the parties or will help them arrive to the conclusion on their own.

 This method helps to limit the emotional damage.
 Mediation focuses on keeping emotions to a minimum, bringing the wants and needs of both parties to the forefront.
 Both parties then gain a better understanding of not only what the other party desires, but what their own desires are.